 "*" indicates required fields

-Small incision lenticule extraction (SMILE) and SMILE pro represent the latest generation of laser eye surgery.
-More than 3 million eyes have been treated using SMILE since it was introduced over 10 years ago.
+Small incision lenticule extraction (SMILE) and its successor SMILE pro represent the latest generation of laser eye surgery.
+More than 10 million eyes have been treated using SMILE/SMILE pro since it was introduced in 2011.

-SMILE is a bladeless, one-step, one-laser procedure.
-An access opening of less than 3 mm is created in the cornea and a precise amount of corneal tissue is removed to correct the patient’s vision.
+SMILE is a bladeless, one-step, one-laser procedure performed with the ZEISS VISUMAX® 500 laser.
+An access opening of less than 3 mm is created in the cornea and a precise amount of corneal tissue shaped like a disc is removed to correct the patient’s vision.
+The disc of tissue is called a lenticule.

 SMILE pro is the most recent advancement in laser eye surgery.
-It uses the same bladeless, one-step, one-laser procedure as SMILE.
-However, the use of the VISUMAX 800® laser technology halves the surgical time to 10 seconds.
-Because of the shortened surgery time, SMILE pro helps reduce patient anxiety during laser eye surgery.
+It performs the same bladeless, one-step, one-laser procedure as SMILE but uses the VISUMAX 800 laser to halve the laser treatment time to 10 seconds per eye.
+By shortening the laser treatment time, SMILE pro helps reduce patient anxiety during laser eye surgery.

-Recovery is quick due to the minimally invasive, keyhole nature of the surgery.
-However, visual recovery for both procedures may take slightly longer to stabilise when compared to LASIK.
+Initial recovery is quick due to the minimally invasive, keyhole nature of the surgery.
+However, the visual recovery for SMILE pro may take slightly longer to stabilise when compared to LASIK.

-SMILE and SMILE pro are an alternative to LASIK for patients with regularly shaped corneas.
+SMILE pro is an alternative to LASIK and PRK for patients with regularly shaped corneas.

-They are particularly suited to patients with a high degree of short-sightedness (myopia) and astigmatism.
+It is particularly suited to patients with a high degree of short-sightedness (myopia).

-SMILE and SMILE pro may also be suitable for patients who have previously been told they don’t meet the criteria for LASIK.
-The procedure has less impact on the corneal nerves, making it a better option for those who suffer from dry eyes.
-And because the cornea heals more quickly after SMILE and SMILE pro keyhole surgery compared to the flap created for LASIK, it’s an ideal option for people who want to return to contact sports as soon as possible.
+SMILE pro may be an option for patients who have previously been told they don’t meet the criteria for LASIK.
+The procedure has less impact on the corneal nerves, making it a better option for those who are at risk of, or suffer mild dry eyes.
+And because the cornea heals more quickly after SMILE pro keyhole surgery compared to the flap created for LASIK, it’s an ideal option for people who want to return to contact sports as soon as possible.

 You will be at the clinic for about 2 hours.
 The actual procedure takes about 20 minutes.